BriteSnow/laydown/README.md

   - "route" : Simple routing emitter based on the mvdom pub/sub

-# ...
-Ho, that's cool, let me set what is in this data-layer
+# ... "data-layer" seems to be interesting, let me check it.
-> lay list cool-patterns data-layer
+> lay desc cool-patterns data-layer
 Layer "data-layer":
   - Description: Simple and extensible data layer based on a Data Service Object model.
 Contains a DsoMem for quick prototyping, and DsoRemote base class for remote access
   - Files